nacht29/Python-tools-for-Google/docs/bigquery.md

 <summary>Example query (with parts to replace)</summary>

 - Replace `cur_dept` with `"1%"`, `"2%"` etc. The function can then be called in a for loop to query for each department.
  - Replace table_id `project_id.dataset.table` with `project_id.dataset.table01`.
-The dunction can be called in a for loop to query for table 01-05.
+The function can be called in a for loop to query for table 01-05.

 ```sql
 SELECT *